benjack795/solomon-reimp/README.md

 After this, it will save a seeded genotype (X_Y.csv) and other results files to the same location as the main file.

 With PLAYBACK set to 1, the systems will then prompt you for a seed, which you can then enter (this is represented as X in the previous line).
 The systems should find the file and run your seed, displaying the behaviour in the ODE engine.
+Any queries contact me at b.jackson@keele.ac.uk

 MAIN FILES